future-architect/eslint-plugin-vue-scoped-css/docs/README.md

 This plugin provides 3 predefined configs:

-- `plugin:vue-scoped-css/base` - Settings and rules to enable correct ESLint parsing
+- `plugin:vue-scoped-css/base` - Settings and rules to enable this plugin
-- `plugin:vue-scoped-css/recommended` - Above, plus rules to improve code experience
+- `plugin:vue-scoped-css/recommended` - Above, plus rules for better ways to help you avoid problems
 - `plugin:vue-scoped-css/all` - All rules of this plugin are included

 ## Rules